plotly/plotly.github.io/_posts/plotly1/2015-04-23-enter-data-in-the-grid.md

 &#8230;they’re all stored in a folder named after your file in the filewell. | ![Filewell](/static/images/enter-data-in-the-grid/filewell.png)

 **View Data**
-You can extract the data from any Plotly graph, and build your own graph out of it!
+You can extract the data from any Chart Studio graph, and build your own graph out of it!

 Go to any graph page.
 The one pictured to the right is [https://plot.ly/~slkent/51](https://plot.ly/~slkent/51).
 Click the **DATA** button, located in the lefthand sidebar, to view the data.
 To load the data in your workspace, click on **Fork and edit**. | ![Fork and edit](/static/images/enter-data-in-the-grid/view-data-fork-and-edit.png)
 Click the **VIEW DATA** button, located in the toolbar, to view the data. | ![View data](/static/images/enter-data-in-the-grid/get-data.png)